 Florida accounted for 63 percent of the total U.S. citrus production with 156.2 million boxes of citrus in the 2012-2013 season, California totaled 34 percent , and Texas and Arizona combined for 3 percent.
 Florida’s all orange production decreased 9 percent to 133.6 million boxes.
 All grapefruit production is down nearly 3 percent to 18.4 million boxes.
 Production of honey tangerines is down 30 percent and early tangerines were down 18 percent, resulting in a 24 percent decrease in all tangerines.
 Tangelo production was down 13 percent.

 |Citrus Crop Year||Sales On-Tree Value|

 This information is provided by USDA Ag Census every five years.
-The next update will be in 2014.
-Sales for the following counties cannot be disclosed due to a confidentiality requirement: Baker, Clay, Columbia, Duval, Okaloosa, and Union.
+The next update will be in 2019.
+Sales for the following counties cannot be disclosed due to a confidentiality requirement: Baker, Clay, Columbia, Duval, Okaloosa and Union.

 |Franklin||Less than $1 million|

-In 2012, Florida ranked seventh among the states in the United States with agricultural exports topping $4.0 billion, according to Euromonitor International.
+In 2014, Florida ranked eighth among the states in the United States with agricultural exports topping $4.0 billion, according to U.S. Census Bureau.